Telenav/open-source-spec/osrm/doc/osrm_facade_simple_case.md

 - Support different routing algorithm to calculate route, like CH, CRP
 - Support different strategy to load data, such as load all data into memory, use mmap to load, use shared memory to load

-Facade is the layer provides data access interfaces to support different algorithm(routing, table, map matching) achieve their goal.
+Facade is the layer provides data access interfaces to support different algorithm(routing, table, map matching) achieve their functionality.

 ## A sample case based on inheritance